-"Credit Facilities" or "Three Year Extendible Revolving Credit Facility" means the credit facilities provided by the Current Lenders as more fully described in Note 10 to Harvest's audited consolidated financial statements for the year ended December 31, 2006 filed on www.sedar.com.
+"Credit Facility" or "Three Year Extendible Revolving Credit Facility" means the credit facility provided by the Current Lenders as more fully described in Note 11 to Harvest's audited consolidated financial statements for the year ended December 31, 2007 filed on www.sedar.com.

-"Current Lenders" means the syndicate of lenders to Harvest Operations pursuant to the Current Bank Facility.
+"Current Lenders" means the syndicate of lenders to Harvest Operations pursuant to the current Credit Facility.